itzomen/C-mini-projects/README.md

 # words_occurrences2
 //opens two files and save output to file named output

-# words_occurrences_v3errors
+# words_occurrencesv3
-//trying to create dynamic array to read 1 million+ words
+//creates dynamic array to read 1 million+ words

 I want to create a dynamic array so that it will be able to read approximately one million+ words but i'm having issues doing that.

 The limited number of words it can read now is approximately 40000 using stack allocation.
 That's, MAX_WORDS can't be approximately more than 40000.

-Help highly welcomed
+v3 reads 1 million+ words